tailcallhq/tailcallhq.github.io/docs/directives/add-field.md

 In the above example, since we added a `@modify(omit: true)` on the `address` field, the schema no longer includes the `Address` type.

-The `@addField` operator also take cares of nullablity of the fields.
+The `@addField` directive also take cares of nullablity of the fields.
 If any of the fields in the path is nullable, the resulting type will be nullable.

 `@addField` also supports indexing, allowing for the specification of an array index for inline inclusion.
 For instance, if a field `posts` is of type `[Post]`, and the goal is to access the title of the first post, specify the path as [`"posts"`,`"0"`,`"title"`].